Gleepoj/gameBase_ECS/README.md

 # Install gameBase_ECS

  1. Install required libs by running the following command **in the root of the repo**: `haxe setup.hxml`

+# Features

+ 1. gameBase_ECS feature most of *[gameBase](https://github.com/deepnight/gameBase)* functionality like physics system , sprite rendering, 	  squash and stretch, LDtk binding, console stats etc.
+ 2. ++ An embryo of particules system which is quite confuse and poorly customizable for the moment.
+ 3. ++ A prototype of a dialog system using *[hxyarn](https://github.com/cxsquared/hxyarn)* by *[cxsquared](https://github.com/cxsquared)*
+ 4. There is no camera system for the moment.

 # Compile